alvinypeng/d-house/README.md

 I recommend running with Python 3.9 instead of 3.10 for the best performance.
 Future versions of Python are planned to be up to [5 times faster!](https://github.com/markshannon/faster-cpython/blob/master/plan.md) I expect this engine to improve with subsequent Python releases.

 # Influences
-The creation of this chess engine would not have been possible without the following resources:
+D-house is derived from Berserk.
+This chess engine would not have been possible without the following resources:
 * [Jay Honnold - Berserk](https://github.com/jhonnold/berserk)<br/>
 * [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page)<br/>
 * [Andy Grant - Ethereal](https://github.com/AndyGrant/Ethereal)<br/>